 Figure 5.8.1-1 Dynamic Policy based on Network Slicing for Downlink Streaming

+Pre-requisites:

+The UE is configured with the S-NSSSAI(s) that are allowed for a particular Provisioning Configuration, identified by the filtering descriptors.
+This information may be conveyed as part of URSP rules or from Media AF to the Session Handler.

 The steps are as follows:

-The initial provision step consists of the following sub-steps, with steps b, c, d, and g as exemplary and out of scope of this specification:

-The external 5GMSA Application provider requests the creation of a new Ingest session.
-The 5GMSA Application provider indicates the anticipated operation points for the service.
-An operation point consists of the bandwidth and latency requirements, as well as any other parameters that may influence the policy for the sessions of this application (e.g. the charging profile, coverage area, route selection information,…).

-The NSMF is checked for suitable network slice instances for this provisioning session.
-If suitable network slice instance(s) are available, the Media AF selects the one(s) to use.
-Otherwise, the media AF uses the interfaces defined in [7] to request the creation of new network slice instance(s) and provisions them for the new distribution configuration..

-The newly created network slice instances are provisioned.

-The NS Management function confirms the creation of the new network slice instance(s) to the Media AF and provides the list of S-NSSAI(s) with their corresponding parameters.

-The Ingest and Distribution Configuration is updated with the information about the network slices.

-The Media AF confirms successful setup of the Ingest and Distribution Configuration to the Application provider as described in section 5.4.

-The PCF updates the URSP rules on the target set of UE(s), e.g. based on geographical service area of the offered application as described in 23.502 section 4.2.4.3, 23.503 section 6.6.2.2, and 24.501 Annex D.2.1.

 The UE starts a streaming session by fetching the entry point to the service

+The Media Player notifies the Media Session Hanlder about the upcoming Media Session and may optionally request specific network assistance for that session.

 The UE may retrieve information from the Media AF to assist with the route selection for the target operation point of the session.
-The Media Session Handler may get information about the target operation point from the media player.
+The Media Session Handler may get information about the target operation point from the media player as described in step 3.

 The 5GMSA Player and Session Handler in the UE perform the route selection procedure.
 The UE, such as the traffic descriptors, the domain descriptors, or the Application descriptors.
 The UE will use the matching filter to retrieve the matching Route Selection descriptor, which provides the DNN, and the S-NSSAI(s) as defined in 23.503 [4] section 6.6.2 and 23.501 [2] section 5.15.5.3 .